ShubhamMishra1611/ShubhamMishra1611/README.md

 I am a scholar delving into Deep Learning and machine learning <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
 - :telescope: Currently I am farming my artifacts in the world of Machine learning and Deep learning.

 - :seedling: Doing the quests of MLOPs and android development.
+- :book: Here, why not read some of my articles on [medium](https://medium.com/@smishraonline16)

 - :zap: I make some 3D art on blender.
 Come have a look @shubham_mishra_em.
 I also play genshin when free.